Hueston Woods State Park–Sycamore and Pine Loop Trails

 Hueston Woods State Park is in Butler and Preble counties.
 The eastern part of Acton Lake is in Butler County.
 The western part of the lake is in Preble County.
-See the state park map below for the location of the county line.
+See the state park map for the location of the county line.

 Ohio Birding Day Hike

 Hueston Woods Trails

 From Cincinnati Audubon website

 About Sycamore and Pine Loop Trails